#layer-wysiwyg-2030

 Glenna Barlow is the curator of education at the Columbia Museum of Art.
 She has a Master of Science in elementary education from the University of Mary Washington as well as a Master of Arts in art history from Virginia Commonwealth University.
 She has more than 15 years of experience teaching children of all ages in various daycare centers, schools, and museums and has been teaching summer camps and workshops at the CMA since 2015.
 Barlow also leads Gladys’ Gang, the CMA’s signature preschool program, and has developed interpretive materials for children and families throughout the museum.
 In 2020 she was named the South Carolina Museum Educator of the Year by the SC Art Education Association.

 Ariana Smoak is a photographer based in Columbia with a passion for working with kids.
-She has worked as a lead counselor at the YMCA in Lexington, a site lead at EdVenture Children’s Museum, and most recently at the CMA teaching summer camp and youth workshops.
+She has worked as a lead counselor at the YMCA in Lexington and a site lead at EdVenture Children’s Museum and has taught CMA summer camps since 2020.
 Smoak has been featured in multiple magazines such as Mustard Magazine in 2019, 9 To 5 Magazine and Surj Magazine in 2020, and Antifragile Zine in 2020 and 2021.
-Her first exhibition was in 2018 for the Indie Grits Southern Disposition, followed by her second at the Free Facility Showcasing in 2019.
-Smoak finds inspiration in her environment along with friends and family who encourage her to push her photography to the next level.

 #layer-wysiwyg-727